MindaugasBernatavicius/python-course/README.md

   1.4 User input
     1.4.0 //
   1.5 Functions - reusable, addresable code:
+    X.X.X General form of a function;
+    X.X.X Side effects (I/O boundary) and pure functions.
-    1.5.0 Caller and callee: return returns to the caller.
+    1.5.0 Caller and callee: return returns to the caller;
     1.5.1 Scope: don't use global, function-locals not available after function ends.
+    X.X.X A function needs to be small and do one thing or at least perform related things.
     X.X.X Function calling another function.
     X.X.X Function calling itself: factorial(), fibonacci(), analysing recursive functions (stacks and tree representations).